bradydowling/rwx-blog/src/pages/articles/2020-04-06---eslint-prettier-vscode-autoformat-create-react-app/index.md

 .eslintcache
 ```

+This next step is optional but many people prefer to lint files before they're committed.
+This ensures that files follow a certain format when they get are committed in Git so you won't have commits that are messing with your code formatting.

-Now we will install packages for linting staged files as part of a pre-commit git hook.
+We'll install packages for linting staged files as part of a pre-commit git hook.
 This will prevent files from making it into the repository unless they are properly linted as we configured above.

 ### Automatic (recommended) method
 Use the command from the `lint-staged` repo to set it up: